bertocq/bertocq.github.io/source/_posts/2013-07-16-selling-zte-open-unopened-and-unlocked.markdown

 description:
 keywords: zte open, firefox os, sell, ebay, auction
 ---
 > # Want to buy a ZTE Open?
-[Get this one on ebay](http://www.ebay.es/itm/321169185930)

-> If you are still interested in getting one, just contact me at bertocq@gmail.com and I'll try to get more from the shop.
+I'm out of stock.
+Contact me at [bertocq@gmail.com](mailto:bertocq@gmail.com) and I'll try to get more from the shop.

 The **box is unopened**, just bought in the shop.
 It will be delivered **with NCK code number for unlocking** with your own SIM card when its unboxed.
 Also **shipping Worldwide!!**